NatasaMiric/pp3-tic-tac-toe/README.md

 ![](docs/images/restart.png)

-**Displays score and exits from game**
+**Displays score and exits**

-  * When the user chooses not to play again, the score displays on the screen and a 'thank you' message.
+  * When the user chooses not to play again, the score displays on the screen and a 'thank you' message".
   * It provides the user with information about who won most of the rounds if the player chose to play the game several times.

 ![](docs/images/score.png)